Unraveling Fano noise and partial charge collection effect in X-ray spectra below 1 keV: Introduction

 \section{Introduction}

 The Fano factor $\mathcal{F}$~\cite{Fano1947} in the eV-keV range has been studied by many authors both by Monte Carlo simulations~\cite{Fraser_1994, MCCARTHY1995, MAZZIOTTA2008} and X-ray measurements~\cite{Kotov_2018, Rodrigues2021}.
-The most accurate determination of $\mathcal{F}$ and electron-hole pair creation energy ($\varepsilon_{eh}$) in silicon to date was performed with a Skipper-CCD at 5.9 keV using a $^{55}$Fe source~\cite{Rodrigues2021}.
-However, measurements at lower energies are still necessary in order to provide more precise values in the few eV range \cite{Durnford2018, Ramanathan2017, SENSEI2020}.
-To this end, Botti et al.~\cite{Botti2022} were able to indirectly constrain both quantities for energies below 150 eV based on Compton scattering measurements with a Skipper-CCD.
-For a review of ionization modeling in silicon at low energy and further discussion of $\varepsilon_{eh}$ and $\mathcal{F}$ see Ref.~\onlinecite{Ramanathan2020} and references therein.
+The most accurate determination of $\mathcal{F}$ and electron-hole pair creation energy ($\epsilon_{eh}$) in silicon to date was performed with a Skipper-CCD at 5.9 keV using a $^{55}$Fe source~\cite{Rodrigues2021}.
+Measurements at lower energies are still necessary, however, in order to provide more precise values in the few eV range \cite{Durnford2018, Ramanathan2017, SENSEI2020}.
+The use of conventional CCDs introduces systematic uncertainty primarily due to readout noise ($\sigma_{RN}$), typically around $\sigma_{RN} \approx$ 1.8 e$^-$ rms/pixel for scientific CCDs~\cite{CONNIE2021}.
+This noise complicates the direct determination of $\mathcal{F}$, particularly at low energies where $\sigma_{RN}$ becomes significant in relation to Fano noise.
+Botti et al.~\cite{Botti2022} were able to indirectly constrain $\mathcal{F}$ and $\epsilon_{eh}$ for energies below 150 eV based on Compton scattering measurements with a Skipper-CCD.
+For a review of ionization modeling in silicon at low energy and further discussion of these quantities see Ref.~\onlinecite{Ramanathan2020}.

 $\mathcal{F}$ in silicon is of utmost interest in particle physics since silicon-based sensors are chosen in several dark matters searches~\cite{SENSEI2020, DAMICM2020, DAMIC2021, OSCURA2022} and neutrino experiments~\cite{CONNIE2021, Moroni2020}, mainly because of their small band gap energy ($\sim$ 1.1 eV).
-Skipper-CCD holds the best sensitivity for light dark matter candidates~\cite{SENSEI2020} thanks to sub-electronic readout noise reachable after performing multiple non-destructive measurements of the collected charge~\cite{Tiffenberg2017}.
+Skipper-CCD holds the best sensitivity for light dark matter candidates~\cite{SENSEI2020} thanks to sub-electron readout noise reachable after performing multiple non-destructive measurements of the collected charge~\cite{Tiffenberg2017}.